 Consists of over 80,000 titles, with a deep focus on art, design, photography and graphic novels.
 Our holdings continue to expand, guided in part by suggestions from students and faculty.Search the Collection

-The SVA Library has nearly 40 image and article databases, including our e-book collection that has over 150,000 titles across a broad range of academic topics, and specialized resources including the Underground Comix Database, The Vogue Archive, Kanopy streaming films and documentaries, Art and Architecture Streaming videos from Alexander Street Press, and Mango Languages, which provides interactive, multi-media modules for learning over 60 languages.Go to Databases
+The SVA Library subscribes to many image and article databases, an e-book collection with over 180,000 titles across a broad range of academic topics, and specialized resources including the Underground Comix Database, The Vogue Archive, Kanopy streaming films and documentaries, EAI Educational Streaming, Mango Languages, Colourbox stock images, Flipster digital magazines, and more.Go to Databases

 With over 350 current subscriptions and over 700 historical runs of both mainstay titles in art, design, film, photography, and fashion, as well as lesser known international, artist run, and fringe titles, the SVA Library periodicals collection represents a rich lattice of support for all of the academic and artistic disciplines offered at SVA.Search the Collection